-Depending on the NMTC allocations awarded, we will invest in 10-15 community facility and manufacturing/industrial projects.
+Depending on the NMTC allocations awarded, we will invest in 10-15 community facility and manufacturing/ industrial projects.
 Our goal will be to achieve a blend of urban and rural projects, with a focus on projects located in low-income communities in states that have underutilized NMTC investments.
-We will seek projects that serve economically and racially marginalized communities that have been systemically denied access to capital, as well as prioritize projects that have a positive and sustainable environmental impact and avoid ones with negative environmental impacts.
+We will seek projects that serve low-income communities and boost economic opportunity in the area.